|

 Vision

-The WHET Lab’s vision is three-pronged, involving:
+The WHET Lab’s vision involved:

 1. Tag technology development,